Kenneth-T-Moore/AMIEGO/README.md

 OpenMDAO Driver plugin for AMIEGO (A Mixed Integer Efficient Global Optimization)

+AMIEGO is an experimental OpenMDAO driver for solving mixed-integer optimization problems.
+The approach combines gradient-based optimization, to optimize the continuous design space, together with an efficient global optimization (EGO), for exploration in the integer design space.
+More details on the theory and the algorithm implementation can be found in the references below.

 ## Installation

 After cloning the repository, enter the AMIEGO directory while in an activated OpenMDAO environment and type